 Hailey Brinnel is a trombonist, vocalist, and educator is based in Philadelphia, PA.
 At the age of 12 she began performing throughout New England with her father Dave Brinnel.
 Brinnel was a finalist in the 2021 Sarah Vaughan International Jazz Vocal Competition, featured on Spotify's 'Best Vocal Jazz of 2022' editorial playlist, and named one of GRAMMY.com's "10 Emerging Jazz Artists to Watch".
-She has performed at prestigious venues around the world, independently having played with artists such as The Smithsonian Jazz Masterworks Orchestra, The Philly Pops, Sherrie Maricle and the DIVA Jazz Orchestra, Ingrid Jensen, Anat Cohen, Pell, and Charles Neville.
+She has performed at prestigious venues around the world, having played with artists such as The Smithsonian Jazz Masterworks Orchestra, The Philly Pops, Sherrie Maricle and the DIVA Jazz Orchestra, Ingrid Jensen, Anat Cohen, Tony Glausi, Haley Reinhart, Camille Thurman, and Pell.
 As part of the Temple University Jazz Band led by Terell Stafford, she has played and recorded alongside many of today's top jazz artists, including Ken Peplowski, Jimmy Heath, Ann Hampton Callaway, Jon Faddis, Luis Bonilla, Wycliffe Gordon, René Marie and Dick Oatts.
 In addition, she shared the stage with Maurice Hines and The DIVA Jazz Orchestra as part of the national tour of the Hines' off-Broadway production "Tappin' Thru Life".

 As an educator, Brinnel has worked in a variety of settings spanning early childhood, elementary general, secondary instrumental and vocal, private lessons, master classes, as well as collegiate-level education courses.
-She is currently on faculty at The University of the Arts in Philadelphia, and works independently as a guest clinician to bring jazz education to classrooms throughout the city.
+She is currently on faculty at The University of the Arts, The Kimmel Center, and works as a guest clinician to bring jazz education to classrooms throughout the city.
 She was also a featured clinician in the 2020 National Jazz Conference with her workshop A Melodic Approach to Scat Singing.